Léon Bloy

-Léon Bloy (/fr/; 11 July 1846 – 3 November 1917) was a French Catholic novelist, essayist, pamphleteer (or lampoonist), and satirist, known additionally for his eventual (and passionate) defense of Catholicism and for his influence within French Catholic circles.
+Léon Bloy (/fr/; 11 July 1846 – 3 November 1917) was a French Catholicism novelist, essayist, pamphleteer (or lampoonist), and satirist, known additionally for his eventual and passionate defense of Catholicism and for his influence within French Catholic circles.

 Biography

 Bloy was born on 11 July 1846 in Notre-Dame-de-Sanilhac, in the arondissement of Périgueux, Dordogne.
 He was the second of six sons of Jean-Baptiste Bloy, a Voltairean freethinker, and Anne-Marie Carreau, a stern disciplinarian and pious Spanish-Catholic daughter of a Napoleonic soldier.
 After an agnostic and unhappy youth in which he cultivated an intense hatred for the Catholic Church and its teaching, his father found him a job in Paris, where he went in 1864.
 In December 1868, he met the aging Catholic author Barbey d'Aurevilly, who lived opposite him in rue Rousselet and who became his mentor.
 Shortly afterwards, he underwent a dramatic religious conversion and was received into the Catholic Church.